AvolitesLtd/TitanManual/docs/quick-start/controlling-fixtures.md

 ## Fixture Groups

+Fixtures may be [grouped](../controlling-fixtures/fixture-groups.md) for quick selection of different arrangements of fixtures.
+To store a group, select fixtures, touch a key in the Groups workspace (a red + appears), set legend (if needed) then touch the key again.

-Fixtures may be [grouped](../controlling-fixtures/fixture-groups.md) for quick selection of different arrangements of fixtures, press <Keys.HardKey>Group</Keys.HardKey>, <Keys.SoftKey>Record Group</Keys.SoftKey>, select fixtures for group, set legend using <Keys.SoftKey>Provide a legend</Keys.SoftKey>, press a handle to store.
-If the handle has a fader it becomes a master fader for the group.
+To store on a fader handle select fixtures, press <Keys.HardKey>Group</Keys.HardKey>, <Keys.SoftKey>Record Group</Keys.SoftKey>, press handle select button to store.
+The fader becomes a master fader for the group.

 Order of fixture selection is remembered for use with shapes.
-Physical layout of fixtures in group can also be set for use with pixel mapper or shapes.
+Physical layout of fixtures in group can also be set for use with pixel mapper or shapes, see [Group layout](../controlling-fixtures/fixture-groups.md#group-layout).

 ## Shapes & Effects

 Titan can use preset shapes from its [Shape Generator](../effects/shape-generator.md), patterns you create yourself ([key frame shapes](../effects/key-frame-shapes.md)) or [pixel mapped patterns](../effects/pixel-mapper.md).

-Select some fixtures.
-The order in which you select the fixtures is used by shapes.
+Select some fixtures (individually or using a group).
+The order in which you select the fixtures, or layout stored in the group, is used by shapes.

 At top menu press <Keys.SoftKey>Shapes and Effects</Keys.SoftKey>, <Keys.SoftKey>Shape Generator</Keys.SoftKey>, <Keys.SoftKey>Create</Keys.SoftKey>.
 Select attribute of shape then select a shape to run.